220.127.116.11 New information about ATI

 New information about incomes used before 1 July 2008

-The CSA Act in operation before 1 July 2008 permitted the Registrar to identify a default income to be used in assessments if the parent's taxable income could not be ascertained.
-If the Registrar has based a parent's child support assessment on a default income, and the parent's taxable income and/or supplementary amounts is later ascertained, then the Registrar must immediately amend the child support assessment on the basis that the taxable and/or supplementary amounts is and always has been the taxable income.
+Prior to 23 May 2018, if the Registrar has based a parent's child support assessment on a default income, and the parent's taxable income and/or supplementary amounts is later ascertained, then the Registrar must immediately amend the child support assessment on the basis that the taxable and/or supplementary amounts is and always has been the taxable income.

 The Registrar can ascertain a taxable income in this situation even if the ATO has not made an income tax assessment.
 It can act on information that provides a better basis for a default income.